DerGrosseDaniel/praxislive-pxg/README.md

 * `HSLkey.pxg`
 HSL keyer with seperate upper, lower limit and smoothness for hue, saturation and lightness.
 You can also premultiply, show the mask or invert key.

+* `channelCombine.pxg`
+Generates image out of red, green, blue and alpha channel of according inputs.
+Alpha can be set on, be premultiplied or set to lightness of the alpha-input if it doesn't have an alpha value.